Quneitra Governorate: Demographics

 Before the Six-Day War and Yom Kippur War, the Golan Heights comprised 312 inhabited areas, including 2 towns, 163 villages, and 108 farms.
 In 1966, the Syrian population of the Golan Heights was estimated at 147,613.
 Israel seized about 70% of the Golan Heights in the closing stages of the Six-Day War.
 Many of these residents fled during the fighting, or were driven out by the Israeli army, and some were evacuated by the Syrian army.
 A cease-fire line was established and large parts of the region came under Israeli military control, including the town of Quneitra, about 139 villages and 61 farms.
-Of these, the Census of Population 1967 conducted by the Israeli Defence Forces listed only eight, including Quneitra.
+Of these, the Census of Population 1967 conducted by the Israel Defence Forces listed only eight, including Quneitra.
 One of the remaining populated villages, Shayta, was partially destroyed in 1967 and a military post built in its place.
 Between 1971–72 it was destroyed completely, with the remaining population forcibly transferred to Mas'ade, another of the populated villages under Israeli control.

 Prior to the 1967 Six-Day War, the population of Quneitra governorate was between 130,000 and 145,000, of which about 17,000 were Palestinian refugees.
 The rural and urban population of Quneitra governorate consisted of Druze Arabs living in the north of the governorate, Circassians (descendants of refugees who fled their homeland in the North Caucasus during the Tsarist-Circassian genocide in the 19th century), Turkmens, Arab Alawites, Arab Sunni Fellahin and Bedouin.
 The urban population of the city of Quneitra included Isma'ili and Shi'a Muslim Arabs.
 Others had previously moved to the North Caucasus after the fall of the Soviet Union.
 The Golan Heights was the principal concentration of Syrian Circassians in the entire country.

 The population of Syrian-ruled portions of Quneitra Governorate in 2021 was estimated to be 105,124.
-Prior to the Syrian Civil war, about 8.5% of Palestinian refugees living in Syria, lived in Quneitra Governorate.
+Prior to the Syrian civil war, about 8.5% of Palestinian refugees living in Syria, lived in Quneitra Governorate.
 The total number of refugees and descendants from Israeli-occupied Golan Heights was estimated to be more than 350,000, mostly living in and around Damascus.